ophelios-studio/codequill/README.md

-# ZEPHYRUS Pulsar Boilerplate Project
+# CODE QUILL

-Project intended to be used as a template base for ZEPHYRUS projects.
+The authorship layer for developers.

 ## Development Environment (Docker)